Debt Collection Agencies

 Can a debt collector take me to court?

-When you repeatedly fail to make payment towards a debt and all other methods of debt recovery have been unsuccessful, a debt collector may resort to court action, such as a County Court Judgment (CCJ), to force you to repay what you owe.
+If you repeatedly fail to make payment towards a debt and all other methods of debt recovery have been unsuccessful, a debt collector may take you to court to force you to repay what you owe.

 What rights do debt collectors have?